Higher Ground (TV series): Students

 Auggie came to Horizon to avoid a Youth Authority lockup.
 The youngest of five children, Auggie grew up in a middle-class home on the fringe of the barrio.
 Although not a gang member, he was a tagger and had gained an impressive reputation.
 Eventually he was busted, but the court took mercy on Auggie who, at 16, could barely read or write.
 All through school, he was placed in educable mentally handicapped classes despite being very intelligent.
-Adjudicated to Horizon, Auggie's teachers there realized the real problem: profound dyslexia.
-Although good-natured, Auggie often finds himself in bouts of anger and conflict with both himself and other students at Horizon.
+Adjudicated to Horizon, Auggie's teachers there realized the real problem: severe dyslexia.
+Although good-natured, Auggie often has bouts of anger and feels conflict with both himself and other students at Horizon.
 Auggie struggles with self-confidence, regularly believing himself to be stupid and a lost cause, and must begin to understand that his educational difficulties do not have to define who he is.